OliverGrack/gphotos-prepare-duck/README.md

 ## How to use

 No need to install anything, the tool works in the browser.
-Visit TODO and follow the onscreen instructions.
+Visit [olivergrack.github.io/gphotos-prepare-duck/](https://olivergrack.github.io/gphotos-prepare-duck/) and follow the onscreen instructions.
 You will need to use a browser that supports the file system [File System Access API](https://caniuse.com/native-filesystem-api).
 Currently that means a Chromium based browser.

 ## Current Ente Photos import shortcomings